 VCPs determine the elevation angles that the radar scans, but WSR-88D operators have the ability to implement "dynamic" scanning techniques, too.
 The first dynamic scanning technique we will discuss is the Automated Volume Scan Evaluation and Termination (or AVSET).
 This application can stop a VCP if there is no relevant weather data at higher tilts.
-Use of AVSET on WSR-88D sites throughout the U.S. has allowsed for an approximately 30 second decrease, on average, in scanning time of precipitation mode VCPs.
+Use of AVSET on WSR-88D sites throughout the U.S. has allowed for an approximately 30 second decrease, on average, in scanning time of precipitation mode VCPs.

-AVSET applies only to VCPs with elevation angles above 5°.
-As a result, AVSET doesn't run during Clear Air mode.
+AVSET only removes elevation angles above 6.4°.
+As a result, AVSET doesn't run during any Clear Air mode VCPs.
 The radar operator controls AVSET at the Master System Control Function (MSCF) or at the AWIPS Workstation.